 What Will Happen Next?

-- We will send you a letter acknowledging receipt of your complaint within five working days of our receiving the complaint, enclosing a copy of this procedure.
+- We aim to send you a letter acknowledging receipt of your complaint within a week (unless over a bank holiday when the time will be extended to cover that period) of our receiving the complaint, enclosing a copy of this procedure.

-- Within three days of the meeting, David Quastel will write to you to confirm what took place and any solutions he has agreed with you.
+- If there is a meeting, then it is intended that within 14 days of the meeting, the designated person will write to you to confirm what took place and any solutions agreed with you.

-- If you do not want a meeting or it is not possible, David Quastel will send you a detailed written reply to your complaint, including his suggestions for resolving the matter, within 21 days of sending you the acknowledgement letter.
+- If you are invited to a meeting but do not wish to attend or your attendance is not possible, we will in any event send you a detailed written reply to your complaint, including suggestions for resolving the matter.

 If we are unable to resolve the problem between us, you can invoke our complaints procedure by contacting David Quastel.